Indian Polity / Union Legislature

 - Receiving money into the Consolidated Fund of India and Public Account of India.

-Powers of Rajya Sabha over Money Bill -
+Powers of Rajya Sabha while Passing of Money Bill in India

 - Rajya Sabha cannot vote or reject the Money Bill.

-- Rajya Sabha cannot have the power to amend the Money Bill.
+- Rajya Sabha cannot have the power to amend the Money Bill in India.

 - Rajya Sabha can discuss on the Money Bill and can propose recommendations on Money Bill.